Johann Friedrich Hartknoch: Move to Riga and subsequent success as publisher and book trader

+Hartknoch was initiated into the regular Masonic Lodge "Zum Schwert" in Riga.

-Hartknoch died in Riga in 1789, partly due to exhaustion from a life of strenuous work.
+He died in Riga in 1789, partly due to exhaustion from a life of strenuous work.
 His son, also named Johann Friedrich, would continue running the business in Riga.
 During his time as head of the publishing company, the first accurate atlas of the provinces of Livonia and Estonia, compiled by Ludwig August Mellin, was published.
 However, the new Emperor Paul I of Russia in 1797 forbade the sale of books printed outside Russia which had not undergone censorship.
 While attempting to get clearance for a shipment of books in 1798, the younger Hartknoch was arrested.
 Soon thereafter, he left Russia and settled in Thuringia, and the publishing company was set up again in Leipzig.
 It would remain in business in Leipzig until 1879.